marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: weak function attribute

-.. gcc-attr:: weak
+.. fn-attr:: weak

-  The :gcc-attr:`weak` attribute causes a declaration of an external symbol to be emitted as a weak symbol rather than a global.
+  The :fn-attr:`weak` attribute causes a declaration of an external symbol to be emitted as a weak symbol rather than a global.
 This is primarily useful in defining library functions that can be overridden in user code, though it can also be used with non-function declarations.
 The overriding